 Microsoft OneDrive?
 For Apple users?
 Yeah!
 You’d be surprised how well Microsoft’s products work with iPhones, iPads, and Macs.

-OneDrive gives you 5GB for free, the same as iCloud.
-There’s a $1.99 per month subscription that nets you 50GB of storage, which is a pretty crummy deal.
+OneDrive gives you 5GB for free, the same ridiculously small storage space as iCloud.
+There’s a $1.99 per month subscription that nets you 100GB of storage, which is just okay.
+For $6.99 a month you can get 1TB of storage and office apps like Word, Excel, Outlook, and PowerPoint.
 Where OneDrive really shines is in its $9.99 per month (or $99.99 per year) level.
 This gives you 1TB of cloud storage for up to six users.
 That’s 1TB per user, not shared!
-Each user also gets Office 365 Home, with full versions of Word, Excel, PowerPoint, Outlook, and OneNote, and you can install them on up to five computers, five tablets, and five smartphones.
+Each user also gets Office 365, with full versions of Word, Excel, PowerPoint, Outlook, and OneNote, and you can install them on up to five computers, five tablets, and five smartphones.

 Microsoft’s web-based apps are quite robust, too.
 So if you need to make some quick edits from a computer without Word or Excel installed, or just want to use a web-based email portal, you won’t get a half-baked experience.